-There was a change in the weather Saturday night, as the low barometric area that had been threatening from the northwest, dropped down into more southern weet, dropped down into more southern latitudes, and family included Oid Mexi-co.
-The precipitation amounted to S4 of an inch. and ceased early this morning, leaving a high martime pressure com-ing in from the Japan current; and while the weather may be a little cooler to-night, the morrow will be warmer and clear sizes are likely to be the rule for the next few days.
+There was a change in the weather Saturday night, as the low barometric area, that had been threatening from the norththat had been thestening from the north-west, dropped down into more southern latitudes, and finally included Old Mexi-co.
+The precipitation amounted to 34 of an inch, and ceased early this morning, leaving a high martime pressure com-ing in from the Japan current; and while the weather may be a little cooler to-night, the morrow will be warmer and clear skies are likely to be the rule for the next few days.

-The Utah legislature getting down to business again to-day after the week's end excursion to Richfield.

-At 1 o'clock the house went into session for a busy afternoon and at 2:20 the senate commenced a grind on ac-cumulated bills.
+getting down to business again to-day after the week's and day after the week's end excursion to Richfield.
+At 1 o'clock the house went into session for a busy afternoon and at 2:20 the senate commenced a grind on acthe senate commenced a grind on ac-cumulated bills.

-after anyone addicted to the use of wheels on the feet shall be punished by solitary confinement at Provo."

-Jensen came in three minutes late this afternoon and was promptly fined a box of oranges for his tardiness.

-cumulated bills.
 One was ready for passage.
-It is Bullin's S. B. 27, on the maintenance of libraries, the bill having gone over from Friday after a lively debate, on account of a clause slightly raising the tax levy in cities of the first class.
+It is Builin's S. B. 27, on the maintenance of libraries, the bill having gone over from Friday after a lively debate, on account of a clause slightly raising the tax levy in cities of the first class.
 The senate will adjourn this after-noon at 4:30 o'clock in order to make way for another session of the joint coal-probing committee.

-coal-probing committee.
-This important committee holds its second session today, and will again take up the task of finding out all it can about the coal situation in Utah together with possible ways and means of effecting a remedy.
+This important committee holds its coal-probing committee.
+This important committee holds its second session today, and will again take up the task of finding out all it can about the coal situation in Utab together with possible ways and means effecting a remedy.
 Several new bills came in.
-Senate bill 121, by Hollingsworth allows disrict attorneys their annual traveling xpenses, and contingent office ex-

-S. B. 120, by Hollingsworth, amends

-S. B. 120, by Hollingsworth, amends the law fixing the salaries of district judges.
+Senate I 121, by Hollingsworth allows district attorneys their annual traveling expenses, and contingent office ex-B. 120, by Hollingsworth, amends the law fixing the salaries of district judges.
 It makes the salary \$4,000 per year and traveling expenses.
 S. B. 119, by Hollingsworth is also on the subject of mileage for judges appealing section 2051 of the statutes on this subject.

-BABY'S BODY FOUND.